LibreShark/sharkdumps/n64-xplorer.md

 _NOTE: "Xplorer" and "Xploder" both refer to the same product.
 Blaze was inconsistent with their branding and used both names interchangeably._

-Published in Europe by Blaze.
+Made by _Future Console Design_ (FCD) for Blaze.
+Sold in the US, UK, and Germany by Fire International Ltd.

 ## Shells